rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/deprecated/holding/ConsensusEngine_ProjectPlan_c1_20250730.md

 **Phase 0: MeritRank Voting Bridge**

-While Civium aspires to coherence-based consensus, early-stage humans require continuity.
+While CoCivium aspires to coherence-based consensus, early-stage humans require continuity.
 A transitional engine—**MeritRank Voting**—will:
 - Respect legacy expectations of fairness (one human, one voice)
 - Weight votes by contextual credibility and engagement history
 - Support session re-voting and option refinement during deliberation